yangxiaofeill/Dm_process/README.md

-`nonSyn_Novel_Seq.R` is used to detect novel sequence from syri synteny results for `D. melanogaster` genome
+`nonSyn_Novel_Seq.R` is used to detect novel sequence from syri synteny results for *D. melanogaster* genome

 `ProteinFamilyEnrichmentFunction.R` is used to make enrichment analysis of protein families of the novel predicted genes

 `RepeatMasker_bin_enrichment.R` is make enrichment analysis of each genomic bin for different repeat families

+`syri_evolution_analysis.R` is the script used to do centromere evolution analysis based on SyRI